expo/expo/docs/pages/versions/v40.0.0/react-native/checkbox.md

 title: CheckBox
 ---

+> This API is deprecated and will be removed from react-native in the next release.
+Use [expo-checkbox](../sdk/checkbox.md) instead.

 Renders a boolean input (Android and web only).

 This is a controlled component that requires an `onValueChange` callback that updates the `value` prop in order for the component to reflect user actions.
 If the `value` prop is not updated, the component will continue to render the supplied `value` prop instead of the expected result of any user actions.